Salterra Turks & Caicos, New Marriott Luxury Collection Resort

 Bottom line

-Salterra Turks & Caicos is now accepting reservations for stays as of February 2025, and will be a Marriott Luxury Collection property.
+Salterra Turks & Caicos has opened as of March 2025, as a Marriott Luxury Collection property.
 This represents a rebranding of the former East Bay Resort.
-The resort will feature 100 rooms, and will be located on South Caicos Island, so it won’t have the typical Grace Bay Beach vibe.
-I’m looking forward to checking out this property.
-If you’re interested, you can now reserve a stay.
+The resort features 100 rooms, and is located on South Caicos Island, so it won’t have the typical Grace Bay Beach vibe.
+I’m looking forward to checking out this property at some point.

 What do you make of Marriott’s new Salterra property?